Right Arrow

 Environmental and Site Hazards

-Cold, humidity, or unstable ground force workers to compensate with awkward postures, increasing joint pain and risk.
+The Hazard: Cold, humidity, or unstable ground force the crew to compensate with awkward postures, increasing joint pain and risk.
 Imagine a concrete finisher working in damp, uneven conditions—slipping slightly, then twisting a knee while steadying a load.

 1. Site inspections and housekeeping to remove hazards.